fleschutz/my-backups/README.md

 ⚠️ Notes
 ---------
-* The first time it's always a full backup (slow for big data), but next time only differences are copied (way way faster).
+* The first backup is always a full backup (slow for big data), but the next time only differences are copied (way way faster).
 * We strongly recommend to follow at least the **3-2-1 rule** of backups: Keep **3** copies of any important file (1 primary and 2 backups).
 Keep the files on **2** different media types to protect against different types of hazards.
 Store **1** copy offsite (e.g., outside your home or business facility).
 * Keep at least one backup offline to protect against ransomware attacks.
 * The backup is not encrypted to keep everything simple and robust.
 Use an encryption program and a vault to protect your backup against unauthorized physical access.